Guide On How Landlord’s Should Advertise Rentals On Gumtree

 Gumtree banner

-I’ve mentioned several times before in various blog posts that I’m a fan of Gumtree as an effective platform for advertising rental properties, provided that you thoroughly understand what you’re getting yourself into – it definitely isn’t the safest of neighbourhoods (more on that shortly).
+I’ve mentioned several times before in various blog posts that I’m a fan of Gumtree as an effective platform for advertising rental properties, provided you thoroughly understand what you’re getting into.
+It definitely isn’t the safest of neighbourhoods (more on that shortly).

-But even so, and while I don’t advocate relying solely on Gumtree for marketing your rental property (I’ll provide recommendations on alternative methods below), I still believe it should undeniably be a place to consider.
+But even so, and while I don’t advocate solely relying on Gumtree for marketing your rental property (I’ll provide recommendations on alternative methods below), I still believe it should undeniably be a place to consider, especially if you’re on a budget.

 Why?
 It’s free (no fee, no commission, nothing!), widely popular, and requires just a few minutes for setup!